rtuhpc/hpc-platform/doc/lti.md

 ### 3. Benefits of LTI for Instructional Designers:
 - Enhanced Tool Selection: LTI opens up a vast ecosystem of educational tools and resources that instructional designers can integrate into their courses.
 This flexibility allows for more varied and engaging learning experiences.
 - Streamlined Workflow: LTI eliminates the need for manual data transfers or managing multiple platforms separately.
-Instructional designers can focus on designing effective content without worrying about technical integration.
+Instructional designers can focus on designing effective content without worrying about technical implementation and integration into the learning ecosystem.
 - Personalization and Contextualization: LTI enables transferring user data, such as roles, grades, and progress, between the LMS and external tools.
 Instructional designers can leverage this data to create personalized and adaptive learning experiences for learners.
 - Scalability and Updates: LTI-compatible tools can be easily added or replaced within an LMS, providing scalability and the ability to adapt to changing instructional needs.
 When teaching-learning tools are updated, the changes are reflected seamlessly across courses using LTI integration.